 We’re always looking for things to do with kids on a rainy day.
 Sunny weather can never be relied on in London, whether that’s at Halloween, Christmas, half term or the summer holidays.

-It can be difficult to find things to do in London in the rain during half term when kids want to be outside.
+It can be difficult to find things to do in London in the rain during half term when kids want to be outside at the playground.
 London’s museums offer great space for kids to explore, learn, and play.

-I’ve written before about these two favourites if you’d like to read more!
-The two museums, which are within a minute’s walk of each other, are both completely free to enter.
+I’ve written more about these two favourites if you’d like to read on!
+The two museums, within a minute’s walk of each other, are both completely free to enter.
 Special exhibitions can usually be booked in advance for around £15.

 Another favourite of ours is the Horniman Museum in South-East London.
 It has a huge interactive music room where kids (and adults) can listen and learn about instruments from around the world.